Art Thrives on the South Plains: A Survey of Lubbock’s Cultural Scene

 Across the street from Charles Adams Gallery is the Louise Hopkins Underwood Center for the Arts, known as LHUCA.
 The nonprofit was founded in 1997 and moved into a vacant fire department administration building in 2000.
 With four galleries, a theater, a clay studio, a rehearsal hall, and event and classroom spaces, the campus serves some 75,000 people annually.
 LHUCA has been a driving force in making downtown Lubbock a hub for the arts.

 LHUCA sponsors the First Friday Art Trail, which draws thousands of people to the Lubbock Cultural District.
 According to Glasstire, in July, the Lubbock City Council voted to cut the proposed $25,600 funding of the Friday Art Trail due to several programs that “promote[ed] the LGBT agenda.”
-At a contentious August meeting, the council decided to restore $5,000 for security so the event could continue
+At a contentious August meeting, the council decided to restore $5,000 for security so the event could continue.

 Later in the day, we visited the studio of Shannon Cannings, a painter who shows at Anya Tish Gallery in Houston and Chris Worley Fine Arts in Dallas.
 Last year, she and her husband, William Cannings, had a two-person show at Anya Tish covered by this magazine.
 William’s inflated steel sculptures and Shannon’s hyper-realistic toy guns and targets made for a provocative and compelling exhibition.
 They both teach at Texas Tech, where Will is an associate professor of art and Shannon is an assistant professor of practice.

 The Museum of Texas Tech collection at the university consists of anthropology, textiles, natural history, and more, with nine permanent and ten rotating galleries.
-The museum includes the noted Artist Printmaker/Photographic Research Collection of 24,000 prints, proofs, sketchbooks, photographs, and drawings by artists who practiced in the western U.S. On exhibit at the College of Health and Human Services through the Fall 2024 semester is an installation by Houston artist Sarah Fisher and Texas Tech teacher Rachel Anderson.
+The museum includes the noted Artist Printmaker/Photographic Research Collection of 24,000 prints, proofs, sketchbooks, photographs, and drawings by artists who practiced in the western U.S. On exhibit at the College of Health and Human Sciences through the Fall 2024 semester is an installation by Houston artist Sarah Fisher and Texas Tech Associate Professor Rachel Anderson.
 Another vital exhibition space is the Landmark Arts Gallery, part of the Texas Tech School of Art, under the direction of Joe Arredondo.

 No discussion of the Lubbock art scene would be complete without mentioning Lubbock natives Bryan and Jeff Wheeler.
 They both collaborate as the Wheeler Brothers and are successful artists in their own right.
 Jeffrey currently lives in San Antonio and recently had a show of his paintings and sculptures at Cothren Contemporary in Houston.
 Bryan is a lecturer in art at Texas Tech, but while we were there, he was in Dallas installing an exhibition with Jeff at R02 Gallery titled Novel Toys, Tricks, and Games.
 Bryan is interested in creation myths, art history, and post-colonial Texas culture, while Jeff gathers objects and images to use in his work and augments them with references to advertising and pop culture.